 That BEGA focus its attention proactively on the areas of government operations which pose the greatest ethical risks, including such areas as licensing and inspections.
-BEGA agrees and will consider - BEGA pressing for greater transparency in District government operations.
+BEGA agrees and will consider recommendations in future reports if any additional authority is found to be needed. - BEGA pressing for greater transparency in District government operations.
 BEGA agrees and through the recommendations contained in this report has begun to address this issues.
 BEGA will also be considering additional recommendations concerning this in future reports.